kengz/SLM-Lab/README.md

     - extension of A2C with PPO loss function
 - SIL (Self-Imitation Learning)
     - extension of A2C with off-policy training on custom loss
+- PPOSIL
+    - SIL with PPO instead of A2C

+Using the lab's unified API, **all the algorithms be ran in a distributed fashion**, with Session (DistSession in fact) taking the role of workers under a Trial.
+Some of the distributed algorithms have their own name:

+- A3C (Asynchronous A2C / distributed A2C)
+- DPPO (Distributed PPO)

 **Value-based:**
 - SARSA